simulogics/airlinesim-docs/content/docs/account-management/account-creation/index.en.md

 ---
-title: "Creating an Account"
+title: "Account Creation"
 weight: 1
 ---

-# Creating an Account
+# Account Creation

 Before accessing the game, you need to set up an account by selecting the Login button on the [AirlineSim website](https://www.airlinesim.aero/en/).
 Next, just hit Sign Up Now and choose a display name (no special characters or spaces), a valid permanent email address and a password for your account.